-Creamy, melt in your mouth Butterscotch Fudge is an easy recipe to make any time of year!
+Creamy, melt-in-your-mouth Butterscotch Fudge is an easy recipe to make any time of year!
 No candy thermometer needed to make this perfect homemade fudge recipe.

 Sometimes it’s the most simple of flavors that tempt our taste buds.
 For me, that flavor is BUTTERSCOTCH.

 I don’t bake nearly often enough with this flavor.
-If I did, I probably would weigh twice as what I do now because I have zero self control when it comes to butterscotch flavored desserts.
+That’s probably a good thing considering I have zero self control when it comes to butterscotch flavored desserts.

 As I was wracking my brain about what my next fudge recipe should be…BUTTERSCOTCH FUDGE just kept jumping out at me.